 As CIRI’s corporate controller, Rhonda Oliver is responsible for the design, implementation and supervision of all accounting systems, financial reporting, financial controls, budgeting and treasury functions.
 She also ensures the internal control procedures of the company and its subsidiaries are followed.

-As CIRI’s vice president of Energy and Infrastructure, Settle is responsible for expanding investments in oil and gas resources by promoting responsible development on CIRI’s vast portfolio of Cook Inlet land holdings.
-She joined CIRI in 2009, leading a team that built an energy portfolio consisting of wind power, gas storage, natural gas combined-cycle power, and resource development investments in both the Cook Inlet and Nenana basins of Alaska.
-She was promoted to vice president of Energy and Infrastructure in 2019.
+As CIRI’s vice president of Energy, Land and Resources, Suzanne Settle is responsible for expanding investments in U.S. power infrastructure as well as in oil and gas resources by promoting responsible development on CIRI’s vast portfolio of Cook Inlet land holdings.
+She joined CIRI in 2009, leading a team that built an energy portfolio consisting of wind power, gas storage, natural gas combined-cycle power, and resource development investments in both the Cook Inlet and Nenana basins of Alaska .